FHomps/FreqTest/README.md

 # FreqTest
 Quick and simple frequency hearing test.

-My score is about 19500Hz.
+My score is around 19500Hz as of December 2019.